Should I Buy Lake Balls?

 Should I Buy Lake Balls: Conclusion

-There are a number of use cases for lake balls and all but the best players should probably consider using them even if only for practice or bounce/social golf.
+There are a number of use cases for lake balls and all but low handicap players should probably consider using them even if only for practice or bounce/social golf.

-Swapping to a cheaper ball could leave you enough spare cash for a few extra rounds of golf if you aren’t a member.
+Swapping to a cheaper ball could leave you enough spare cash for a few extra rounds of golf if you aren’t a member of a golf club.

 Should you buy used balls?
 With the way costs are rising these days it might be worth investigating just to see!

 Different studies have come to slightly different answers.
 A study by Vice Golf suggests that even a few hours submerged can affect the performance of the golf ball.